onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 # Task Bundles

-Onyx's strength has always been it's data-driven nature.
-This allows it to provide a maleable job api based on datastructures, allowing simple DSL's to be written on top.

-In the last few months, we've been rolling out a DSL inspired by real-life use cases the Distributed Masonry team has come across doing client work.
+Onyx's strength has always been it's data-driven nature through a data based api.
+This allows for simple DSL's to be written on top.
+In the last few months, we've been rolling out a small DSL.
+The core of it exists in the `onyx.job` namespace.
-All of this is based around a new namespace in Onyx Core, the `onyx.job` namespace.

-`onyx.job/add-task` takes a task bundle and merges it into an Onyx job map after verifying the task's schema is satisfied.
-It has a second variadic arity that allows Task Bundle Modifiers to run before the final merge happens.
+`onyx.job/add-task` operates on "task bundle maps".
+After verifying a task satisfies a schema, it's merged into the job map.
+It has a second variadic arity that allows "task bundle modifiers" to run before the final merge happens.

 ### Task Bundle Map
 A task bundle map is just a plain clojure map of the shape